bignerdranch/simple-item-decoration/draft.md

 ##Usage

-SimpleItemDecoration includes six ItemDecorations: start, end, and divider decorators for linear RecyclerViews and start, end, and divider decorators for grid RecyclerViews.
+SimpleItemDecoration includes six ItemDecorations: start, end, and divider decoration for linear RecyclerViews and start, end, and divider decoration for grid RecyclerViews.

-Instantiate one or more of these decorators and add to a standard RecyclerView.
+Instantiate one or more of these decoration and add to a standard RecyclerView.

 ####DividerItemDecoration